 Saint John to Fundy National Park of Canada (111 km)

-This highlight of Fundy National Park is Hopewell Rocks, home to the highest tides in the world.
+Another attraction worth visiting in New Brunswick is Hopewell Rocks, which is home to the highest tides in the world.
 The tide rises and falls 40 feet or so, twice daily.
 To fully appreciate this phenomenon, visit Hopewell Rocks at low tide to walk around on the ocean floor and see the unique rock formations up close.
 At high tide, take an ocean kayak tour.
 It’s incredible to see the difference!

-After leaving Fundy National Park, head out for a two-hour drive to New Brunswick’s most populous city, Moncton.
+After leaving Hopewell Rocks, head out for a two-hour drive to New Brunswick’s most populous city, Moncton.
 Spend the night here or just stop for a couple of hours.
 An excellent spot for lunch is the Tide and Boar Gastropub, one of my favorite restaurants in New Brunswick.

 While in Moncton be sure to take a drive up Magnetic hill.
 Park at the bottom of the hill, put your car in neutral, and your car will start reversing up the hill on its own.
 It’s magic!
 Okay, really it’s just an illusion caused by the landscape, but it’s a cool thing to experience and kids will love it.
 There is also a water park near Magnetic hill.